 Siam FC

-Siam FC is a semi-professional football club located in the Thai capital of Bangkok, which was originally formed in 2011 as Rangsit FC, who were given a place in the third tier Regional League Division 2 Bangkok Metropolitan Region as an expansion club in 2012.
+Siam FC was a football club located in the Thai capital of Bangkok, which was originally formed in 2011 as Rangsit FC, who were given a place in the third-tier Regional League Division 2 Bangkok Metropolitan Region as an expansion club in 2012.

-The side ended second from bottom in Central & Western Region prior to a move back to the Bangkok region, where they reverted to the Rangsit name, finishing in midtable while playing at Rajamangala University of Technology Thanyaburi Satadium.
+The side ended second from bottom in the Central & Western Region before a move back to the Bangkok region, where they reverted to the Rangsit name, finishing in midtable while playing at Rajamangala University of Technology Thanyaburi Stadium.

 A turbulent campaign ended with Boonyanaisakdi Yiamran in charge of the side.
-The club set up an academy at the same time, to try and nurture its own production line of talent.
-The 2020-21 season saw Thai professional football revert to three levels, and to adopt the European playing calendar.
+The club set up an academy at the same time to try and nurture its own production line of talent.
+The 2020-21 season saw Thai professional football revert to three levels and adopt the European playing calendar.

 Siam finished second from bottom of the table, in which Hassanalizadeh had another spell at the helm, followed by Ruben Fortunato Lopez and then Matu Conde.
 A vastly improved performance saw a sixth-place finish in 2021-22 after relocation to the 72nd Anniversary Stadium in Minburi.